gardener/documentation/website/documentation/getting-started/features/dns-management.md

 ## External DNS Management

-When you deploy to Kubernetes, there is no native management of DNS.
-Instead, you get IPv4 addresses via cloud-controller-manager requested for every Service of type LoadBalancer.
-Of course, the Ingress resource helps here, but how is the DNS zone for the ingress controller managed?
+When you deploy to Kubernetes, there is no native management of external DNS.
+Instead, the cloud-controller-manager requests (mostly IPv4) addresses for every service of type LoadBalancer.
+Of course, the Ingress resource helps here, but how is the external DNS entry for the ingress controller managed?

 Essentially, some sort of automation for DNS management is missing.